What options would increase federal revenues?

 - The federal government could strengthen enforcement.
 The IRS estimates that the “tax gap”—the difference between taxes owed and those actually paid—averaged about $458 billion annually in 2008–10 and that enforcement efforts and penalties recovered about $52 billion.
 Better enforcement could further reduce the remaining $406 billion gap.

 Policymakers could also boost revenues by introducing new taxes.
-The largest potential revenue sources would be a value-added tax (already levied in every other developed nation) or a carbon tax (which would target the pollutants causing climate change).
-Other recent proposals include taxes on financial transactions, wealth, and unhealthy foods and drinks.
+The largest potential revenue sources would be a value-added tax (already levied in every other developed nation), a carbon tax (which would target the pollutants causing climate change), or a wealth tax.
+Other recent proposals include taxes on financial transactions and unhealthy foods and drinks.

 Boosting Economic Activity